aaronicsubstances/cskabomu/README.md

     1. path
     1. http method (optional)
 	1. http version (optional)
-    4. content-type: one of application/octet-stream, application/json (always UTF-8), text/plain (always UTF-8), application/x-www-form-urlencoded (always UTF-8).
+    4. content-type: one of application/octet-stream, application/json (always UTF-8), text/plain (always UTF-8), text/csv (always UTF-8).
-        - Body type for HTML Forms is added so as to completely discard need for query string handling in Path, by requiring such query strings to be sent through POST body.
+        - Body type for HTML Forms is equivalent to CSV.
+And one can completely discard need for query string handling in Path, by requiring such query strings to be sent through POST body.
         - This also means GET with query string has an alternative representation in QuasiHttp.
     3. headers: map of strings to list of strings
     4. body: QuasiHttpBody.